bezzad/TeleBotMessenger/README.md

 * Paste token in the **Bot Token input** and click on **Connect** button and wait to change `connect` state to `stop`;

+* Add your bot as administrator user to channel or group which you want to send message (This is not available in Telegram Desktop version);

 * Enter channel or group name like `@test` at the input and then you can test it's true channel or not by **Test** button;

 * Now you can use the application and enjoy it;